Producing anonymous results

 Publishing results from Kapseli

-Data processing is done in Kapseli-environment and only the final analysis results are exported from Kapseli.
-The user produces the results in an anonymous format and Findata ensures the anonymity of the results in accordance with the Secondary Use Act.
+1. Data processing: Data is processed in the Kapseli environment, and only the final analysis results are exported.
+Results must be in an anonymous format, with Findata ensuring anonymity as per the Secondary Use Act.

-• The summary form for the verification of the anonymity of results can be found in the Kapseli D-folder from folder named “Käyttöohjeet_User_guide_05062023”.
+• The summary form for verifying anonymity is located in the Kapseli D-folder under “Käyttöohjeet_User_guide_05062023.”

-• Compress the files and the summary form into a zip folder and name it as follows:
+• Compress the files and the summary form into a zip folder named as follows:

-3. Findata will review the requests within 5 working days and submit the results via Nextcloud to the permit holder
+5. Review and delivery of results: Findata will review the submission within 5 working days and provide the results via Nextcloud to the permit holder.
+If additional information is needed, we will contact you.

-• If you don’t have a Nextcloud account, fill in the form “Order a new Nextcloud account” in Findata’s E-service (asiointi.findata.fi).
+• If you don’t have a Nextcloud account, request one via the “Order a new Nextcloud account” form in Findata’s e-service.

 Publishing results from other secure operating environments